-Late Night Thoughts: Microsoft Teams and Zoom Together
+Late night thoughts: Microsoft Teams and Zoom together

 Clearly, there’s no obvious answer or winner — the final choice depends on your own organizational needs and requirements.
-In many cases, Microsoft Teams and Zoom actually combine to work well together, rather than forcing an either-or situation.
+In many cases, Microsoft Teams and Zoom combine to work well together, rather than forcing an either-or situation.
 In fact, we are increasingly seeing large enterprises choose to “standardize” on both Teams and Zoom.
 Microsoft Teams is excellent for internal collaboration, whereas Zoom is often preferred for working externally — whether that’s with customers or guest vendors.
-Because they integrate with each other, it’s easy to create clear scenarios for users on which to use when.
+Because they integrate with each other, it’s easy to create clear scenarios for users on which to use and when.

-In the modern digital workplace multiplatform is becoming increasingly the current norm.
-In a recent survey, we found that 85% of users use multiple collaboration app platforms.
-It’s likely that even if both Zoom and Microsoft Teams aren’t formally deployed within your enterprise that there are still popup uses in different departments.
+In the modern digital workplace, multiplatform is becoming increasingly the current norm.
+In a recent survey, we found that 85% of users use multiple collaboration platforms.
+It’s likely that even if both Zoom and Microsoft Teams aren’t formally deployed within your enterprise, there are still pop-up uses in different departments.

 Interested in supporting multiple enterprise collaboration platforms?
 Learn more about how Unisys can help you optimize communication and collaboration in your digital workplace.